djinn-ci/djinn/architecture.md

 the storage space of 1GB.
 Any artifact that does exceed this threshold will be removed from the file store.
 This will only clean up artifacts if a user has this configured via their account settings.

+## Entrypoints

+Detailed below are the entrypoints for each component.
+This briefly details the codepaths that are taken to get the component started and ready for execution.

+**`djinn-server`**

+From `cmd/djinn-server/main.go` a call to `serverutil.ParseFlags` is made, this will parse the flags given to the `djinn-server` binary and returns the result of these flags.
+The path to the configuration file to use is then given to `serverutil.Init`, from here the configuration is fully initialized and used to register the different entity routers against the underlying HTTP server.
+Some additional handlers are also registered for handling 404 and 405 responses.
+Once the routes have been registered the server is returned along with a function for cleaning up the resources being used by the server.
+We then begin serving requests and wait til a cancellation signal is received.

+**`djinn-worker`**

+From `cmd/djinn-worker/main.go` a call to `workerutil.ParseFlags` is made, this will parse the flags given to the `djinn-worker` binary and returns the result of these flags.
+The path to the configuration and driver file to use are then given to `workerutil.Init`, from here the configuration for the worker and driver's are fully initialized.
+We return the fully configuration `worker.Worker`, this is then passed to `workerutil.Start` which starts the worker in a goroutine.
+We then wait til a cancellation signal is received.

+**`djinn-scheduler`**

+From `cmd/djinn-scheduler/main.go` we parse the program's flags, and initialize configuration for the scheduler.
+A ticker is then created that ticks on a 1 minute interval.
+Every time this interval passes we load in the cron jobs to be scheduled via the `cron.Batcher` and have them invoked.
+We then do this continuously until a cancellation signal is received.

+**`djinn-curator`**

+From `cmd/djinn-curator/main.go` we parse the program's flags, and initialize configuration for the curator.
+A ticker is then created that ticks on a 1 minute interval.
+Every time this interval passes we load in the old artifacts to clear our via the `build.Curator` and delete them from disk.
+We then do this continuously until a cancellation signal is received.

 ## Code overview